 - Water: Water is essential for survival for both you and the vehicle.
 Store one or two gallons of water in your trunk in case an emergency arises.

 - Nonperishable food items: Equally, have nourishment readily available in case of an emergency.

 - A first aid kit: gauze pads, sunscreen, adhesive, antibiotic ointment, antiseptic and hydrocortisone cream for skin inflammation, and bandages are a few basic essentials to include.

 Overall, the scorching Arizona summer heat is brutally hard on everyone.
 Even so, extreme heat can force a vehicle beyond its limits, leaving some drivers stranded on the side of the road.
 Having these preparations will reduce the chance of failure.
 You’ll have the tools you need in the event of an accident or breakdown.
 If you stop for some reason, make sure there is enough shade for everyone in the car, including pets.

 Serving Prescott and Surrounding Areas

-Hoist Towing & Recovery is a locally owned company providing towing and roadside assistance to Prescott and the surrounding area 24 hours a day, seven days a week.
+Hoist Towing & Recovery is a locally owned company providing towing and roadside assistance to Prescott and the surrounding areas seven days a week.
 Hoist Towing & Recovery offers exceptional services at flexible and reasonable rates.
 There is never a convenient time for your car to break down.
 If you find yourself unable to operate your vehicle for any reason, call Hoist Towing & Recovery today at (928) 660-0606!